 Peace – a moment where we experience the present moment just as it is.

 Well, I’m not going to be a Luddite.
-I see the adventures of having technology at my fingertips and believe that in many ways having a mobile phone can make travel safer and even more adventurous if used properly!
+I see the advantages of having technology at my fingertips and believe that in many ways having a mobile phone can make travel safer and even more adventurous if used properly!

 However, I am going to try to make sure that in my personal life, I remember what travel (and life) was like before your phone connected to WIFI.
 (I say try because I’m as addicted to my phone as anyone!)